EliotGeller/Matplotlib/README.md

 AxisSharing.py uses the twinx method to share the X-axis for 2 graphs on the same plot.

 Spines.py used the built in .spines methods to manipulate how spines are visualized in graphs.

+MultipleAxes.py uses the mpl_toolkits.axes_grid1 library to create multiple graphs on a single plot.
+This specific example has a 2d histogram along with 2 bar-graphs and a scatter plot do show randomly created data.